m8liaang/Netflix-Movie-and-TV-Show-Recommender/README.md

 The objective of the project was to practice and become familiar with the Python programming language.

 ## Overview
-A text-based recommender that recommends Netflix movies and TV shows based on the rating and release year preferences.
+A text-based recommender that recommends Netflix movies and TV shows based on rating and release year preferences.
 The recommender also has a feature that recommends a random movie$/$TV show, and was done using Random.
 Preprocessing and preparation of the data was done using Pandas and NumPy.

 ## Python Libraries Used/Toolkit
 Pandas, NumPy, Random